 Be aware that opening a new account can impact your credit score — first by adding an additional inquiry to your credit report and second by lowering your average credit age.
 The new account needs to have a high enough credit limit so you can transfer your balance.
 There's no guarantee that you'll be approved or that your credit limit will be enough.
 You'll just have to wait and see after you make the application.

 A pre-approved offer for a low introductory balance transfer interest rate doesn’t mean you actually qualify for that rate.
 You typically must have excellent credit to get the best balance transfer interest rate.
 Don’t make any assumptions.
 Check with the card issuer to find out what you need to do to get the best interest rate.

-Any promotional interest rate must last at least six moths, but some promotional rates last as long as 18 months.
+Any promotional interest rate should last at least six months, but some promotional rates last as long as 18 months.
 Before you move your balance, make sure you know when the promo rate will end so you’re not surprised when the new rate takes effect.

 The good news is that your balance transfer won't incur interest if you have a 0% introductory rate.
 The bad news is that you may not get a chance to pay it off before the promotional period ends if you can't first pay off the existing balance.

 How High Will Your Credit Utilization Be After the Transfer?

 Your credit utilization impacts 30% of your credit score.
 If the balance transfer will result in a credit card balance that’s more than 30% of your credit limit, your credit score can take a hit.
 Before you move your credit card balance, check to make sure your credit score won’t be hit.
 Fortunately, a high credit utilization will decrease as you pay off your credit card balance.